 In this post I want to make a high-level comparison of PostgreSQL and MySQL.

-One of the main selling points of Postgres is the license.
-Postgres is Open Source, has the GPL license, and it is owned by the PostgreSQL Global Development Group community.
+One of the main selling points of PostgreSQL is the license.
+PostgreSQL is Open Source, has the GPL license, and it is owned by the PostgreSQL Global Development Group community.

 MySQL today is owned by Oracle, and has 2 difference licenses.
 One is open source, the other one is commercial.
 This does not mean that if you want to use MySQL for a commercial project you need to pay.
 The commercial license provides paid support and additional software built on top of MySQL, from Oracle.